astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 @hookimpl
 def on_dataset_changed(dataset: Dataset):
     """Execute if a dataset is updated."""
-    print("I am always listening for any Dataset changes and I heard that!") if dataset.uri == "file://include/bears":
+    if dataset.uri == "file://include/bears":
-        print("Oh!
-This is the bears dataset!")
         payload = {
             "dataset_uri": dataset.uri
         }